0x5ubt13/myToolkit/autoEnum/README.md

 - [x] Experiment with nice colours
 - [x] Implement the use of `printf` instead of `echo`
 - [x] Adapt to Google's shell scripting style guide
+- [x] Implement sending notifications when tools have finished on background
 - [ ] Finish the core script
 - [ ] Test thoroughly
 - [ ] Containerise